 I breastfed my premature daughter.
 I am the proud mother of an extraordinary daughter whose strength and resilience through the breastfeeding journey remains a constant inspiration in my work as an IBCLC.

 Arts and crafts/DIY projects, puzzles, reading, watching my daughter experience the world

 Doctor of Nursing Practice, Master of Science (Nursing), Bachelor of Science (Social Policy), Board Certified Neonatal Nurse Practitioner, Registered Nurse

-After working in the NICU for 5 years I came to understand how vital breastfeeding is to the health and wellness of the population.
+After working in the NICU for five years, I came to understand how vital breastfeeding is to the health and wellness of the population.
 I also saw how little support there is for breastfeeding families and how impactful breastfeeding support can be.
 As a fierce advocate for holistic and patient-centered care, I felt that becoming an IBCLC would allow me to better support the families I cared for in the NICU.

 To empower families and to support them during the major life transition of welcoming a new member of their family.

 Trust your gut and make decisions about your breastfeeding journey that will allow you to look back on the experience and smile/feel fulfilled.